transumption/holo-nixpkgs/CONTRIBUTING.md

 ## Iterate on NixOS modules/profiles

-To test HoloPortOS integration with physical hardware, you will need to rebuild HoloPortOS on target device.
-To do that, enter `nix-shell` and then run `holoportos-switch`.
+To test HoloPortOS in a VM for a generic target, enter `nix-shell`, run `holoportos-build-vm` and then execute `result/bin/run-holoport-vm`.

-To test HoloPortOS in a VM for a generic target: enter `nix-shell`, run `holoportos-build-vm`, and then, execute `result/bin/run-holoport-vm`.
+To rebuild HoloPortOS on the current system, enter `nix-shell` and then run `holoportos-switch`.
+This is useful for working on hardware support.